 How to Make the Best Adobo Marinade and Sauce

-There are different ways on how to make adobo marinade and sauce, depending on the available ingredients.
-But as we have explained previously, the vinegar sets the base flavor of the meat.
-Ideally, some use palm tree sap extracted vinegar, which is native in countries along the Pacific regions.
+There are different ways how to make adobo marinade and sauce, depending on the available ingredients.
+But as we have explained previously, vinegar sets the base flavor of the meat.
+Ideally, some use palm tree sap-extracted vinegar, which is native to countries along the Pacific regions.
 Nonetheless, white vinegar and apple cider can be good alternatives as well.

-As a reminder, make sure that your utensils are clean when preparing it.
+As a reminder, make sure that your utensils are clean when preparing them.
 Use a container with a secured covering so that you can still keep the leftovers,